ShaunaghAKelly/sauceDemo/README.md

 The test cases are written in the feature files in the Features folder.
 The test cases are written in Gherkin language and are easy to read and understand.

+## Assumptions
+Test can be ran in any order, I have added clean up steps to the addToCart feature.
+BDD is simple, this separates the business language from the implementation.

 ## Page Object Model
 The project uses the Page Object Model design pattern.
 The pages are defined in the PageObjects folder.